gnss-sdr/geniuss-place/_geniuss-place/05-enclosures.md

 ---
-title: "Enclosures"
+title: "Make your own GNSS receiver"
 excerpt: "Designs of enclosures for you gear that you can print in 3D."
 permalink: /enclosures/
 comments: true
 header:
   image: usrp-enclosure-header.jpg
-  teaser: hw-header-th.jpg
+  teaser: srp-enclosure-header.jpg
 sidebar:
     nav: "geniuss-place"
 ---
 {% include base_path %}

-The _maker_ movement is a trend in which people employ do-it-yourself (DIY) and do-it-with-others (DIWO) techniques and processes to develop unique technology products.
-This culture emphasizes learning-through-doing in a social environment...
+The _maker movement_ is a trend in which people employ do-it-yourself (DIY) and do-it-with-others (DIWO) techniques and processes to develop unique technology products.
+This culture emphasizes learning-through-doing in a social environment, and thus it has spurred the creation of "maker spaces" and [Fab Labs](https://en.wikipedia.org/wiki/Fab_lab){:target="_blank"} (open, small-scale workshops with computer-controlled tools and flexible manufacturing equipment such as 3D printers, CNC machines, printed circuit board milling and etching tools, cutters, etc.) around the World.
+Those are spaces where people share ideas, tools and skillsets, creating an environment that encourages novel applications of technologies and the exploration of intersections between traditionally separate domains, and developing a _just-try-it_ mentality through rapid prototyping and iteration.

-fab lab

-* Design Thinking is a formal method for practical, creative resolution of problems or issues, with the intent of an improved future result.
-* Design Thinking attempts to inspire the essential element of creativity, the ability to take an abstract idea and create something with it.
-* Doing is equally as valuable as thinking.
-* Develop a _just-try-it_ mentality through rapid prototyping and iteration.
+  A free and open source software-defined GNSS receiver constitutes an excellent opportunity to exercise product design processes and methodologies.
+  {: .notice--info}

 ![Coming soon]({{ site.url }}{{ site.baseurl }}/images/coming-soon.jpg){: .align-center}